Trademarks: an introduction

 Registered trade marks are territorial.
 If you apply for a trade mark in the UK, you'll only have protection in the UK.

-If you're considering taking your services or exporting your goods abroad, you might want to consider registering your trade mark in other countries for wider protection.
+If you're considering taking your services or exporting your goods abroad, you might want to consider registering your mark in other countries for wider protection.

 Generally, you have to register trade marks in each of the countries where you want protection.